MicrosoftDocs/azure-docs/articles/automation/add-user-assigned-identity.md

         -TemplateFile $templateFile
     ```

-   The command will not produce an output; however, you can use the code below to verify:
+   The command won't produce an output; however, you can use the code below to verify:

     ```powershell
     (Get-AzAutomationAccount `